-Notification Agency reporting requirements shall be followed.
-As soon as an accident is verified, the following groups or individuals should be notified: agency administrator, public affairs, agency law enforcement, safety personnel, county sheriff, National Interagency Coordination Center, agency headquarters, and OSHA (within 8 hours and only if resulting in a fatality(ies) or three or more personnel are in-patient hospitalized).
+Notification: BLM reporting requirements shall be followed.
+As soon as a serious accident is verified, the following groups or individuals should be notified: agency administrator, public affairs, BLM law enforcement, safety personnel, county sheriff, National Interagency Coordination Center, agency headquarters, and OSHA (within 8 hours and only if resulting in a fatality[ies] or three or more personnel are in-patient hospitalized).